mrh0/createaddition/COMPUTERCRAFT.md

 ```
 The function `getMaxLines()` will return the max number of lines that can be displayable using the Digital Adapter (will always return 16).

+### Other

+The function `getDurationDistance(blocks, rpm)` will return the time needed to push a Mechanical Piston, Pulley or Gantry a number of blocks at the given rpm.

+The function `getDurationAngle(degrees, rpm)` will return the time needed to rotate a Mechanical Bearing by a number of degrees at the given rpm.